 - Study the conjugations of four verbs listed on the course calendar.
 Be sure to study the correct tense of the verb, as indicated on the calendar!

 Finally, you will also prepare 6 one- to two-page essays for this class, one per chapter.
-The final section of each chapter in the workbook will prepare you to write this essay.
-You should hand-write the essay, double-spaced.
+These should be typed and double-spaced.
 You should indicate the word count under your name at the top right corner of the essay.
 Essays should run between 200 and 300 words.
 They are due on the days indicated on the course calendar.

-Working with two partners, you will prepare a final presentation based on the French-language film of your choice.
-Presentations will begin on November 21 and conclude on December 5.
+Working with a partner, you will prepare a final presentation based on the French-language film of your choice (pending my approval).
+Presentations will begin on December 1 and conclude on December 8.
 Each presentation should last between 15 and 20 minutes, with the time divided more or less equally among the partners.
 Please do involve the class in the discussion of your movie as much as you can!
+You can earn extra credit points during other people's presentations when you participate in their discussion, either by answering questions with more than monosyllabic answers, or by asking your own questions.

 Your presentation should include all of the following: